 Community colleges - one student per year.
 State college - one student per year.

 Universities - one undergraduate and one graduate student each year.

 - 2. The Scholar Award will carry with it a cash stipend of \$5,000.
-Awards are to be based on academic accomplishments, leadership ability, service contributions while a registered student, as well as for the recipient's potential for continued success. - 3.
-Guidelines for the nomination and selection of the recipients of the Nevada Regents' Scholar Award shall be established by the office of the Chancellor.
-(B/R 1/03)
+Awards are to be based on academic accomplishments, leadership ability, service contributions while a registered student, as well as for the recipient's potential for continued success.
+Awards granted shall be referred to as the "Sam Lieberman Regents' Award for Student Scholarship" in commemoration of his service and dedication to higher education in Nevada. - Guidelines for the nomination and selection of the recipients of the Nevada Regents' Scholar Award shall be established by the office of the Chancellor.
+(B/R 6/20)